Al-Taftazani: Early life and education

 Al-Taftazani was born in 1322 in Taftazan, Khorasan in Iran, then in the Sarbedaran state.
 He completed his education in various educational institutions in the cities of Herat, Ghijduvan, Feryumed, Gulistan, Khwarizm, Samarkand and Sarakhs.
+His most prominent teacher was Adud al-Din al-Iji.
 He mainly resided in Sarakhs.
 He was active during the reign of Timur, who noticed him as a promising scientist and supported his scholarship, and was part of his court.
 Ibn Hajar al-Asqalani famously remarked about him that "science ended with him in the East" and "no one could ever replace him".
 He died in Samarkand in 1390 and was buried in Sarakhs.
-He practiced and preached in the Hanafi and Ashari schools.
-He was of the Hanafi school in matters of Fiqh (Islamic jurisprudence) and an Ashari with regard to issues of Aqidah (Islamic creed).

 Career

 During his lifetime, he wrote treaties on grammar, rhetoric, theology, logic, law and Quran exegesis.
-His works were used as textbooks for centuries in Ottoman madrasahs. and are used in Shia madrasahs to this day.
+His works were used as textbooks for centuries in Ottoman madrasahs and are used in Shia madrasahs to this day.
 He completed "Sharh-i az-Zanjani" which was his first and one of his most famous works at the age of 16.
 He also wrote a commentary of the Qur'an in Persian and translated a volume of Sa'adi's poetry from Persian into Turkish.
 But it was in Arabic that he composed the bulk of his writing.

 His treatises, even the commentaries, are "standard books" for students of Islamic theology and his papers have been called a "compendium of the various views regarding the great doctrines of Islam".